 Response and cooperation rates are measurements of overall survey participation among those sampled.
 More specifically, the Cooperation Rate is defined as the number of those who participated in the survey, divided by the number of individuals in the sample who were contacted and identified as eligible.
-The Response Rate is a more conservative measure and is defined as the number of individuals who participated in the survey, divided by the number of individuals in the sample who were contacted and identified as eligible, as well as those never contacted and those with unknown elgibility.
+The Response Rate is a more conservative measure and is defined as the number who completed the survey, divided by all individuals who are known to be, or are likely to be, eligible.

 |Year||Analytic Sample||Response Rate |